Djaytan/docker-papermc-server/docs/user-guide/README.md

 ### 💻 Locally

-To update the local environment, open the `wrappers/mkdocs/Dockerfile` and modify the `RUN pip install ...` line to include any additional packages you need.
+To update the local environment, open the `Dockerfile` and modify the `RUN pip install ...` line to include any additional packages you need.

 ### 🤖 In CI